 Monitoring specific process-related impurities

-Alphalyse offers development of targeted liquid chromatography mass spectrometry methods (MRM).
-Multiple Reaction Monitoring (MRM) analysis is a highly specific and sensitive LC-MS technique that can target your residual protein(s) of interest in both the final drug substance and individual process samples.
+Alphalyse offers development of targeted liquid chromatography mass spectrometry methods (LC-MS).
+Multiple Reaction Monitoring (MRM) analysis is a highly specific and sensitive LC-MS technique that can target your residual protein(s) of interest in both the final drug product and individual process samples.
 MRM enables a low-to-sub ppm detection limit and is advantageous for identifying and quantifying key residuals, even in complex process samples.

 Why use LC-MS for process-related impurity analysis?